 Figure 5.30.
-Rhode Island landings in pounds by gear type for 1999-2008 (includes fish caught both within and outside of the Ocean SAMP area).
-(NMFS, Fisheries Statistics Division 2009a)17
+Rhode Island landings in pounds by gear type for 1999-2008.
+(NMFS, Fisheries Statistics Division 2009a)

 6. Table 5.37 below displays average commercial fishing effort for 2007-2009 in NMFS Statistical Area 539 for vessels with state permits.
 This table shows the number of trips per month by gear type, this time broken out into the number of fishing trips taken with each gear type for each month.
 These data show that commercial rod and reel trips were most prevalent during 2007-2009, and lobster trips were the second most common type of commercial fishing activity.
 As stated above, these data are only for state fisheries, and include fishing effort within Narragansett Bay.
 These numbers indicate the frequency with which these gear types are used, which is very different than the above table illustrating the pounds of fish taken by each gear type, and the value of the landings taken with each gear type.